MiguelReisM/MiguelReisM/README.md

 - 📊 MBA in Data Science & Analytics at USP/ESALQ (2025–2027, in progress)
 - 💡 Interested in **data science, software development, and emerging technologies**
 - 🔎 Naturally curious and a fast learner
-- 🤝 Great at teamwork but also independent when needed
+- 🤝 Great at teamwork and also effective independently
 - 📈 Always looking for challenges that help me grow

 ---